 (b) Respiration in mitochondrial preparations: The mitochondrial electron transfer system (ETS) is (1) fuelled by diffusion and transport of substrates across the mtOM and mtIM, and in addition consists of the (2) matrix-ETS, and (3) membrane-ETS.
 Electron transfer converges at the N-junction, and from CI, CII and electron transferring flavoprotein complex (CETF) at the Q-junction.
 Unlabeled arrows converging at the Q-junction indicate additional ETS-sections with electron entry into Q through glycerophosphate dehydrogenase, dihydroorotate dehydrogenase, proline dehydrogenase, choline dehydrogenase, and sulfide-ubiquinone oxidoreductase.
 The dotted arrow indicates the branched pathway of oxygen consumption by alternative quinol oxidase (AOX).
 ET-pathways are coupled to the phosphorylation-pathway.
-The H^+{pos}/O_2 ratio is the outward proton flux from the matrix space to the positively (pos) charged vesicular compartment, divided by catabolic O_2 flux in the NADH-pathway.
-The H^+{neg}/P^ ratio is the inward proton flux from the inter-membrane space to the negatively (neg) charged matrix space, divided by the flux of phosphorylation of ADP to ATP.
+The H{pos}^{+}/O_2 ratio is the outward proton flux from the matrix space to the positively (pos) charged vesicular compartment, divided by catabolic O2 flux in the NADH-pathway.
+The H{heg}^{+}/P ratio is the inward proton flux from the inter-membrane space to the negatively (neg) charged matrix space, divided by the flux of phosphorylation of ADP to ATP.
 These stoichiometries are not fixed because of ion leaks and proton slip.
-Modified from Lemieux et al (2017) and Rich (2013).
+Moreover, the H+{neg}/P" ratio is linked to the F1F0-ATPase c-ring stoichiometry, which is species-dependent and defines the bioenergetic cost of P".
+Modified from [77; 115].

-(c) OXPHOS-coupling: The H+ circuit couples O_2 flux through the catabolic ET-pathway, J{kO_2} , to flux through the phosphorylation-pathway of ADP to ATP, $J{P^{N}}$.
+(c) OXPHOS-coupling: The H+ circuit couples O_2 flux through the catabolic ET-pathway, J{kO_2} , to flux through the phosphorylation-pathway of ADP to ATP, $J{P^{w}}$.

 (d) Phosphorylation-pathway catalyzed by the proton pump F_1F_0 -ATPase (ATP synthase), adenine nucleotide translocase (ANT), and inorganic phosphate carrier (PiC).
-The H{neg}^+/P{P}^{} stoichiometry is the sum of the coupling stoichiometry in the F_1F_0 -ATPase reaction (-2.7 H{pos}^+ from the positive intermembrane space, 2.7 H{neg}^+ to the matrix, i.e., the negative compartment) and the proton balance in the translocation of ADP3-, ATP4- and P_i^{2-} (negative for substrates).
-Modified from Gnaiger (2020).
+The H{neg}^+/P{P}^ stoichiometry is the sum of the coupling stoichiometry in the F_1F_0 -ATPase reaction (-2.7 H{pos}^+ from the positive intermembrane space, 2.7 H{neg}^+ to the matrix, i.e., the negative compartment) and the proton balance in the translocation of ADP3-, ATP4- and P_i^{2-} (negative for substrates).
+Modified from [54].

-The mitochondrial genome of the angiosperm Amborella contains a record of six mitochondrial genome equivalents acquired by horizontal transfer of entire genomes, two from angiosperms, three from algae and one from mosses (Rice et al 2016).
-In unicellular organisms, i.e., protists, the structural organization of mitochondrial genomes is highly variable and includes circular and linear DNA (Zikova et al 2016).
-While some of the free-living flagellates exhibit the largest known gene coding capacity, e.g., jakobid Andalucia godoyi mtDNA codes for 106 genes (Burger et al 2013), some protist groups, e.g., alveolates, possess mitochondrial genomes with only three protein-coding genes and two rRNAs (Feagin et al 2012).
-The complete loss of mitochondrial genome is observed in the highly reduced mitochondria of Cryptosporidium species (Liu et al 2016).

-Reaching the final extreme, the microbial eukaryote, oxymonad Monocercomonoides, has no mitochondrion whatsoever and lacks all typical nuclear-encoded mitochondrial proteins, showing that while in 99 % of organisms mitochondria play a vital role, this organelle is not indispensable (Karnkowska et al 2016).
+the free-living flagellates exhibit the largest known gene coding capacity, e.g., jakobid Andalucia godoyi mtDNA codes for 106 genes [11], some protist groups, e.g., alveolates, possess mitochondrial genomes with only three protein-coding genes and two rRNAs [41].
+The complete loss of mitochondrial genome is observed in the highly reduced mitochondria of Cryptosporidium species [81].
+Reaching the final extreme, the microbial eukaryote, oxymonad Monocercomonoides, has no mitochondrion whatsoever and lacks all typical nuclearencoded mitochondrial proteins, showing that while in 99 % of organisms mitochondria play a vital role, this organelle is not indispensable [64].

 In vertebrates, but not all invertebrates, mtDNA is compact (16.5 kB in humans) and encodes 13 protein subunits of the transmembrane respiratory Complexes CI, CIII, CIV and ATP synthase (F_1F_0 -ATPase), 22 tRNAs, and two ribosomal RNAs.
-Additional gene content has been suggested to include microRNAs, piRNA, smithRNAs, repeat associated RNA, long noncoding RNAs, and even additional proteins or peptides (Rackham et al 2011; Duarte et al 2014; Lee et al 2015; Cobb et al 2016).
-The mitochondrial genome requires nuclearencoded mitochondrially targeted proteins, e.g., TFAM, for its maintenance and expression (Rackham et al 2012).
-The nuclear and the mitochondrial genomes encode peptides of the membrane spanning redox pumps (CI, CIII and CIV) and F_1F_0 -ATPase, leading to strong constraints in the coevolution of both genomes (Blier et al 2001).
+Additional gene content has been suggested to include microRNAs, piRNA, smithRNAs, repeat associated RNA, long noncoding RNAs, and even additional proteins or peptides [22; 34; 73; 110].
+The mitochondrial genome requires nuclear-encoded mitochondrially targeted proteins, e.g., TFAM, for its maintenance and expression [109].
+The nuclear and the mitochondrial genomes encode peptides of the membrane spanning redox pumps (CI, CIII and CIV) and F_1F_0 -ATPase, leading to strong constraints in the coevolution of both genomes [6].